RoyPrinsGH/Rvne.ReflectiveOptions/README.md

 var group = new ExportGroup();
 var commandOptions = group.CalculateOptions<CommandOptions>();
-var outputOptions = group.CalculateOptionsFor<OutputOptions>(nameof(ExportGroup.Export));
+var outputOptions = group.CalculateMemberOptions<OutputOptions>(nameof(ExportGroup.Export));
 // commandOptions.Retries == 1
 // outputOptions.Format == "json"
 ```

-### Value types and member-level attributes
+### Member-level attributes

-Member-level attributes (on context properties/fields that point at the source object) rely on reference identity.
-That means they only work for reference types.
-For value types, there is no reliable way to tell which member you intended if multiple fields/properties share the same value.
-If you need member-level attributes, use reference types for those components.
+`CalculateMemberOptions` applies only the attributes defined on the named member (property/field).
+It does not read attributes from the member's value type.
+Use `CalculateOptions` on the value itself if you need the value's own attributes applied.